marcincichocki/breach-protocol-autosolver/README.md

 Values higher than 1.50 are will negatively impact ocr.

+`--experimental-buffer-size-recognition` flag can be used to improve buffer size recognition on very high gamma levels.

 3. language

 Languages that use custom font(ar, ja, ko, **th**, zh-CN, zh-TW) might cause issues, especially when in combination with above factors.